peterjthomson/year-view/Documentation/MARKETING.md

 That's what Year View does.

-It's a free companion app that connects to your existing calendars—Apple Calendar, Google Calendar, whatever you use—and shows you the big picture.
+It's a free companion app that connects to your existing calendars through Apple Calendar (Google, Exchange, and more) and shows you the big picture.

 **Why it matters:**
 - Spot busy periods before they sneak up on you